paul-riley/therealghostbuster/README.md

 ## Contributes and Derivatives

 Derivatives (copying the API models or controllers) are welcome!
-Please reference this project in those scenarios.
+Please attempt to reference this project in your project or application in those scenarios.

 Pull requests are welcome!
 Please open issues for suggestions or bugs.